MrFrey75/UniverseBuilder/docs/CODE_OF_CONDUCT.md

 ## Our Commitment

-WorldBuilder is committed to providing a welcoming, inclusive, and harassment-free experience for all community members, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+UniverseBuilder is committed to providing a welcoming, inclusive, and harassment-free experience for all community members, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socioeconomic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 We expect all contributors, maintainers, and community members to uphold this code of conduct in all interactions.